-Sending and receiving faxes works well with Nextiva on Linux – since the service is entirely email and web interface based, all the functions involving sending faxes over the web or over email work well.
+Sending and receiving faxes works well with Nextiva on Linux – since the service is entirely email and web interface based, all the functions involving sending faxes over the web or email work well.

 Hiccups with operating Nextiva on Linux

 We can find no major hiccups in the operation of Nextiva on Linux based systems.

 The only main problem we see involves the use of file formats – Nextiva’s compatible file formats (as listed below) are extremely limited, and most Linux based users will have to convert their documents over to PDF or Microsoft Office based file format to be able to send documents.